coapp/coapp.org/src/dynamic/developers/packagingbestpractices.html.md

 5. [any](#Any-Target)  (if applicable)

 #### [test](!Test-Target) target
-This target should depend on the [Release](#Release-Target), and then run any project-specific tests that the developer provides.  _**\*It is expected that developers will provide tools and/or libraries for testing the function of their software.
+This target should depend on the [release](#Release-Target), and then run any project-specific tests that the developer provides.  _**\*It is expected that developers will provide tools and/or libraries for testing the function of their software.
 The CoApp team WILL NOT perform additional tests on arbitrary packages before release.
 Failure to provide testing functionality is grounds for removal from publishing by the CoApp team.\***_

 Example:
 ``` text